canada-ca/Open_First_Whitepaper/en/5_Open_Markets.md

 This section will look at the approach to the procurement and use of open standards open source software.

-The two componenets of open markets that will be looked at in this section include:
+The two components of open markets that will be looked at in this section include:

 1. Procurement of open source tools
 2. Process changes to existing procurement practices